 The entire management of the Association, it’s affairs, properties and assets are vested in the elected Officers and Board of Directors to the mandates of the voting members at their Annual meeting or at any special meeting called for the purpose of acting upon the affairs of the Association.

 Section A.4 – Responsibilities of the Board

 The control and management of the Association and its affairs and its property shall be entrusted to the Board and the officers of the Association.
-All officers and a majority of the entire board of directors shall be GCSAA Class A or Superintendent Member members.
+All officers and a majority of the entire board of directors shall be GCSAA Class A or B members actively employed as golf course superintendents.
 All decisions of the Board shall be by majority vote of those officers present except where otherwise provided.
 These by-laws grant the Board the following authority:

 A.4.1 The Board will set forth the terms and conditions upon which a person may be accepted to membership, to examine and adjudge the qualification of each applicant for membership, with the authority to accept or reject any membership application in accordance with the provisions set forth in these by-laws.